3noix/MyMFD/README.md

 ## Use the PC app

 The PC app is very basic, it is just a console app.
-To provide to the app the path to your GUI files (and the indexes of the vJoy devices to use), you have to use the arguments of the app.
+To provide to the app the required info, you have to use the command line arguments.
 The easier way to do is to use a bat file.
-Take a look at the verbosely commented example bat file below (the lines starting with "REM" are comments):
+Here are the full list of the available options:
+- **mandatory (at least one)**: to specify the directory to your web files, you have to use the `-remote=(name,path)` argument.
+You can specify several "remotes" this way: `-remote=(name1,path1) -remote=(name2,path2)`
+- **optional**: if you want to use vJoy devices, they must be acquired by the app.
+To do so, you have to provide their indexes (number from 1 to 16) this way: `-vjoy=1` or `-vjoy=1+3+6`
+- **optional**: choose the port to use with the `-port=1234` syntax.
+If not or wrongly provided, the port 8080 will be used by default.
+- **optional**: if you want to forbid keystroke (more info in [this section](#other)), use the `-nokeystroke` argument.
+If not provided, the keystrokes generation is enabled by default.

 ```Bat